Selecting The MusicSome Listen and Some Dance...

 Ceremony Music Selection Tips

 Future Sounds can provide the music for your ceremony.
-Depending on the venue, we can use our main music unit for both the ceremony and the reception or an additional unit that includes one speaker, a wireless microphone for the minister, prelude, ceremony and postlude music.
+We have three options.
+Depending on the venue, we can use our main system for both the ceremony and the reception or an additional system that includes speakers, two wireless microphones, prelude, ceremony and postlude music.
 An additional microphone can be set up for the ceremony readings if desired.
 It is most important for us to have a clear line of sight to view the ceremony.
 Obstructions in our view could cause timing issues with the music processionals and recessionals.
 Additionally you can add a microphone to amplify the musicians playing at you ceremony.
 If you have a friend or family member that you want to play or sing at the ceremony, they need only to bring their instrument and voice and we can amplify them through our system.
 We can offer audio support with mics and no music.
 We can also play just the music and plug in to the house system for the ceremony.

 The music for your ceremony can be traditional with the classical favorites of Bach, Pachelbel, Wagner and Mendelssohn.
-We have put together 9 instrument themes of classical ceremony music.
+We have put together several instrument themes of classical ceremony music.
 You can pick a particular theme or mix and match selections.
 The classical choices are brass, flute, guitar, harp, organ, piano, strings, symphony and violin.
 The various songs in each theme can be viewed on the music database on this web site.
 Our ceremony format guide will help you organize the order of music.
 If you prefer a non-traditional format of music, placement of your selections would need to follow the same template listed on the ceremony format guide.
 Alternative selections of music have included but not been limited to Enya or Celtic music, classic jazz or easy listening artist and contemporary love songs.
 More contemporary assortments can be selected from the Vitamin String Quartet, Vitamin Piano, Pickin' On, 101 Strings, O'Neill Brothers, Piano Music Experts, and the Piano Tribute Players.
-These artists can be found in iTunes or the Rhapsody music service online.
+These artists can be found in Apple Music or Spotify along with other services.

 Reception Music Selection Tips